SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/security_configuration.md

 See the following section for more information on formatting your JSON file.

 ### Configuration file format
 Your JSON file should include the rule you're adding a custom element to, the element you are customizing, and the `methodId` for each element.
 Each language needs a separate JSON file but can contain multiple rules.
+You may use the special rule key `common` to apply the given configuration to all the rules.
 Click your language below to expand an example of a JSON file to help you understand the expected format.

 [[collapse]]
 | ## Java JSON file example